auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 ---
 order: 04
-title: SSO for Regular Web Apps
+title: Single Sign-On for Regular Web Apps
 image: /docs/media/articles/architecture-scenarios/web-oidc.png
 extract: Traditional web application which needs to authenticate users using OpenID Connect.
 description: Regular web app scenario which needs to authenticate users using OpenID Connect.
 ---

-# SSO for Regular Web Apps
+# Single Sign-On for Regular Web Apps

 In this scenario we will build a web application for a fictitious company named ABC Inc. The app is meant to be used by ABC's employees and contractors.
 Employees will use their existing corporate directory (Active Directory), while contractors will be managed in a separate user store.